segmentio/segment-docs/src/connections/destinations/catalog/asayer/index.md

 ## Track

-If you haven't had a chance to review our spec, please take a look to understand what the [Track method](https://segment.com/docs/connections/spec/track/) does.
+If you're not familiar with the Segment Specs, take a look to understand what the [Track method](https://segment.com/docs/connections/spec/track/) does.
 An example call would look like:

 ```js
 analytics.track('New Order', {